OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 The AI Practice Sprint is a buyable entry product: in three days we identify, test, and hand over first safe AI workflows for a real business process.
 No AI toy.
 Concrete routines that save time.

-An AI Practice Sprint brings an AI engineer directly into the business: with real examples, data zones, human approvals, workflow prototype, and a decision whether to stop, expand, or move into a follow-up sprint.
+An AI Practice Sprint brings an AI engineer directly into the business: with real examples, data zones, human approvals, a tested workflow draft, and a decision whether to stop, implement separately, or move into a follow-up sprint.

 What are OpenAI Forward Deployed Engineers?